nestjs/docs.nestjs.com/content/faq/hybrid-application.md

 ```

 #### Sharing configuration
-By default hybrid application will not inherit global pipes, interceptors, guards & filters.
+By default a hybrid application will not inherit global pipes, interceptors, guards & filters configured for the main (HTTP-based) application.
 You'll need to set inheritAppConfig in the second argument as follow:

 ```typescript